da4all/da4all.github.io/_members/eichmann-kalwara.md

 ## Nickoal Eichmann-Kalwara

-Learn more about Nickoal at [the University of Colorado Boulder's site](https://www.colorado.edu/libraries/nickoal-eichmann-kalwara).
+Nickoal Eichmann-Kalwara's research centers on issues related to representation in Digital Humanities, archival justice and historical recovery, and humanities data curation.
+Learn more about Nickoal at [the University of Colorado Boulder's site](https://libraries.colorado.edu/nickoal-eichmann-kalwara).